Susan Miller Dorsey High School: Football

-Dorsey High School's football teams were Los Angeles City Football Champions in 1982, 1989, 1991, 1995, and 2001.
-Susan Miller Dorsey has the distinction of sending the fifth most football players to the NFL in its entire history behind Long Beach Poly.
+Dorsey High School's football teams were Los Angeles City Football Champions in 1976, 1982, 1989, 1991, 1995, and 2001.
+Susan Miller Dorsey has the distinction of sending the fifth most football players to the National Football League (NFL) in the history of the NFL behind Long Beach Poly in Long Beach, California.

 Basketball

-In 1975, Dorsey's basketball team went undefeated until losing the Los Angeles city semi final game to Fremont (whom they had beaten in two regular season games).
-They rebounded in 1976 to win the city championship over Crenshaw High School.
+In 1975, Dorsey's basketball team went undefeated until they lost in the Los Angeles city semi final game to Fremont (whom they had beaten in two regular season games).
+They rebounded in 1976 to win the city championship over Crenshaw High School in Los Angeles.
+In 2006 and 2012 they went to the city finals when they lost Westchester and Taft High School respectively.